CoderFetch21/ChromeOS-VPN/README.md

 7. Add the autostart to extensions

+8. Make autostart_test.sh and VPN.py are excutible and if not make them excutible

-8. Use this command to turn it on bash ~/ChromeOS-VPN/autostart_test.sh
+9. Use this command to turn it on bash ~/ChromeOS-VPN/autostart_test.sh

-9. Add a new entry in the extension and select developer mode and paste in sleep 10 && bash ~/ChromeOS-VPN/autostart_test.sh
+10. Add a new entry in the extension and select developer mode and paste in sleep 10 && bash ~/ChromeOS-VPN/autostart_test.sh

-10. Save that entry and configure a bash profile using: nano ~/.bash_profile or vim ~/.bash_profile
+11. Save that entry and configure a bash profile using: nano ~/.bash_profile or vim ~/.bash_profile